Mordziarz/ZymoR/README.md

 # SDHD

-SDHD mutations associated with reduced sensitivity to fungicides
+SDHD mutations associated with reduced sensitivity to fungicides.

 ```r